- Mathematics and StatisticsMathematics and Statistics

 These regulations are in the interest of achieving a work whose appearance supports the content rather than obscures it.
 The advantages of a document that is not only pleasing to the eye but also eminently readable are hard to overestimate.
 Every effort should be made to format formulae, equations, programs, and technical expressions in such a way that they are clear and unambiguous.
 An examination of recent theses and current journals, available in the Olds Library on the fifth floor of Seeley Mudd, will indicate the comparative advantages of doing a good job of formatting thesis.tex.

-3. Theses are due by 6:00 p.m. on the Monday of the fourth week before the end of classes.
+3. Theses are due by 6:00 p.m. on the Monday of the fourth week before the end of classes (in Spring 2015, this means April 13).
 This date is not subject to extension.

 4. Failure to comply with regulations 2 and 3 above will be regarded as a serious flaw in the theses, and may result in a lowered grade in the thesis course and possibly a lowered level of honors.

-6. Corrections to theses may be made after the date on which they are due in the Department's hands.
+7. Corrections to theses may be made after the date on which they are due in the Department's hands.
 Corrections may be made to the body of the thesis, but every such correction will be acknowledged in a list under the heading "Corrections," along with the statement "When originally submitted, this honors thesis contained some errors which have been corrected in the current version.
 Here is a list of the errors that were corrected."
 This list will be given on a sheet or sheets to be appended to the thesis.
 Corrections to spelling, grammar, or typography may be acknowledged by a general statement such as "30 spellings were corrected in various places in the thesis, and the notation for definite integral was changed in approximately 10 places."
 However, any correction that affects the meaning of a sentence or paragraph should be described in careful detail, and substantial additions to the thesis will not be allowed.
 The files samplethesis.tex and samplethesis.pdf show what the "Corrections" section should look like.
 Questions about what should appear in the "Corrections" should be directed to the Chair.
-Three corrected copies of the thesis and list of corrections must be submitted to the Chair before 2 p.m. on the second to last day of classes.

-8. Each candidate for honors will deliver an hour-long lecture in the departmental Colloquium on the subject of the thesis.
+10. Each candidate for honors will deliver an 45 minute-long lecture in the departmental Colloquium on the subject of the thesis.
 The talk should be intelligible to upper level majors.
 It need not cover all the material in the thesis, but the candidate should be prepared to answer questions from members of the Department on any aspect of the honors project, in a question period following the talk.